neeraj1bh/MovieSpot/README.md

 ## Features

-- User can view Trending movies and Search for movies.
+- User can view Trending movies, Search for movies and view Similar movies.
+- Implemented dynamic watchlists which can be created and updated by the user.
+- Filtered out the conflicting data being sent by the API and implemented an advanced search feature.
+- Login/Signup for an account and authenticated users can create multiple watchlists.
 - View detailed summary for every movie.
 - View entire cast for every movie.
 - Also user can view some additional info like Budget, Revenue and Ratings.

 ## External Libraries